 Global Volcanism Program | Image GVP-02271

-An ash plume rises above the North crater of Ebeko volcano, located at the northern end of Paramushir Island, on 9 September 1989.
+An ash plume rises above the North crater of Ebeko volcano at the northern end of Paramushir Island on 9 September 1989.
 An explosive eruption that began on 2 February 1989 continued until April 1990.
 Three summit craters located along a SSW-NNE line form the main edifice at the northern end of a complex consisting of five cones.
-Historical activity, recorded since the late-18th century, has included small-to-moderate explosive eruptions from the summit craters.
+Activity recorded since the late 18th century has included small-to-moderate explosive eruptions from the summit craters.

 Photo courtesy of Kamchatka Volcanic Eruptions Response Team, 1989.